MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 HCI_VS_MSFT_LE_Monitor_Advertisement requests that the controller starts monitoring for advertisements that fall within the specified RSSI range and also satisfy one of the following conditions:

 - A specified pattern can be matched to the received advertisement packet.
-- A specified UUID can be matched to the received advertisement packe
+- A specified UUID can be matched to the received advertisement packet.
 - A specified Identity Resolution Key (IRK) can be used to resolve the private address of the device from which the advertisement packet originated.
 - A specified Bluetooth Address can be matched to the received advertisement packet.